Envisioning civic space within an oversized roadway

 SAN RAFAEL WATERLINE

 Point San Pedro Road connects several schools, local and regional parklands, and waterfront access points.
 Much of the low-lying roadway and adjacent neighborhoods are subject to increasing flooding.
-San Rafael WaterLine will transform the roadway into a new community spine while reshaping the waterfront edge to mitigate flood impacts.
+San Rafael WaterLine could transform the roadway into a new community spine while reshaping the waterfront edge to mitigate flood impacts.

 High retaining walls built during the widening offer views of the Bay and the opportunity to shield bicycle and pedestrian users from the impact of cars and trucks.
 The water's edge in nearby China Camp State Park offer a glimpse of the landscape character that could be reincorporated into San Rafael WaterLine